The St Canice's Primary handbook provides all the general information, policies and procedures that you and your child need to know.

 Respect other children

 If your child has special needs e.g. hearing, visual or learning difficulties, please be sure to notify the school so that arrangements can be made to better accommodate your child needs in the classroom.

 The children’s health and safety are paramount to all staff members.

 Medication will not be administered without written consent from the parent/caregiver.
 All medication is held at the office where consent forms are available.
 If possible, where antibiotics are to be administered, it is preferred that a dose be given at home before and immediately after school rather than during the day.
-For children on regular medication we ask that you bring in a letter from your doctor stating the name and dosage of medication and for what condition.
-All medication must be in its original packaging.
+For children on regular medication we will administer only via blister packs.
+Medication must be given to administration staff at the front office.

 Accidents & Illness